skatkov/miniflux-email-client/README.md

 Fork it and use it!

 ## Background
 There are plenty of "RSS-over-email" services out there - mailbrew, briefcake or tacodigest as example.
 This project aims to rebuild essential features of those services, but using git + CI + SMTP.
-In most cases, these things could be used free of charge and no need to selfhost if you don't want to.
+In most cases, these things could be used free of charge and available with open source github/gitlab repo.

 ## Prerequisites
 - Github repo + CI support